 \subsection{Datasets}

 The ChemProt dataset \citep{DBLP:journals/biodb/LiSJSWLDMWL16} provides annotated chemical-protein relations representing diverse pharmacological and biochemical relationship types, including regulators, modulators, agonists, antagonists, and substrate interactions.
 We treat the information in ChemProt as ground truth abstract-predicate pairs for evaluation purposes.
 Standard metrics in information retrieval are used, such as exact match accuracy, accuracy@$k$, and Mean Reciprocal Rank (MRR).
-Recall from Figure~\ref{fig:reranking_prompt} that Stage 3 of RELATE only outputs its top choice predicate $r^*$ or \texttt{NONE}, and does not return a fully re-ranked or re-ordered list of $k$ candidates.
-Therefore, exact match accuracy is calculated with respect to the final output of RELATE, $r^*$, but accuracy@$k$ and MRR are calculated using the top-$k$ candidates after Stage 2, before LLM-based Stage 3.
-This will allow us to analyze the effect of LLM-based refinement in isolation as well.
+Recall from Figure~\ref{fig:reranking_prompt} that Stage 3 of RELATE only outputs its top choice predicate $r^*$ or \texttt{NONE}, and does not return a fully reranked or reordered list of $k$ candidates.
+Therefore, exact match accuracy is calculated with respect to the final output of RELATE ($r^*$), but accuracy@$k$ and MRR are calculated using the top-$k$ candidates after Stage 2, before LLM-based Stage 3.
+This allows us to analyze the impact of LLM-based refinement in isolation.

-Next, we apply RELATE to 2,400 PubMed abstracts from the HEAL Project\footnote{https://heal.nih.gov} targeting opioid use disorder research.
-This real-world dataset reflects the practical application scenario where relationships extracted from literature must be mapped to standardized Biolink predicates for integration into a large biomedical KG\footnote{Name hidden during double blind review process.}.
-Unlike ChemProt, the HEAL abstracts lack ground-truth annotations, requiring qualitative assessment of RELATE’s outputs.
+Next, we apply RELATE to 2,400 PubMed abstracts from the HEAL Project\footnote{\url{https://heal.nih.gov}} targeting opioid use disorder research.
+This real-world dataset reflects the practical scenario in which extracted relationships must be mapped to standardized Biolink predicates for integration into a large biomedical KG\footnote{\url{https://robokop.renci.org/}}.
+Unlike ChemProt, the HEAL abstracts lack ground-truth annotations, requiring qualitative assessment of RELATE's outputs.

 Importantly, this corpus captures the complexity and noisiness of real biomedical literature.
-In contrast to benchmark datasets, these abstracts often contain methodological statements or negative scientific findings (e.g., \textit{drug does not affect condition}, \textit{gene not associated with disease}).
-Such cases underscore the necessity of RELATE’s rejection and negation-handling capabilities to ensure only semantically appropriate biomedical relationships enter the KG.
-As part of the integration plan, the abstract authors and Subject Matter Experts (SMEs) are being recruited to systematically evaluate the quality and reliability of the extracted triples.
+In contrast to benchmark datasets, these abstracts often contain methodological statements or negative scientific findings (e.g., ``drug does not affect condition,'' ``gene not associated with disease'').
+Such cases underscore the necessity of rejection and negation-handling to ensure only semantically appropriate biomedical relationships enter the KG.